damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

-* [ ] People Ops: Create issue called 'Onboarding (NAME), starting (DATE), as (ROLE)' in [organization](https://dev.gitlab.org/gitlab/organization/issues) with relevant lines of the master checklist, paste the private email address of the hire in there and /cc @jacobvosmaer, @patricio and @sytse.
+* [ ] People Ops: Create issue called 'Onboarding (NAME), starting (DATE), as (ROLE)' in [organization](https://dev.gitlab.org/gitlab/organization/issues) with relevant lines of the master checklist, paste the private email address of the hire in there and /cc @rspeicher, @patricio and @sytse.
 * [ ] People Ops: Add entry to availability calendar so the team can see when new people are joining.
-* [ ] Hiring manager is (FILL IN), buddy is (FILL IN), and People Ops is tackled by (FILL IN).
+* [ ] Hiring manager is (FILL IN WITH @ HANDLE), buddy is (FILL IN WITH @ HANDLE), and People Ops is tackled by (FILL IN WITH @ HANDLE).
 * [ ] Hiring manager: cc new team member on the issue once they have a dev.GitLab.org account.
-* [ ] Jacob/CEO: create Google account, firstname@gitlab.com or initial(s)@gitlab.com, email instructions to private email address, comment with private email below this issue, turn off [2FA enforcement](https://admin.google.com/gitlab.com/AdminHome#ServiceSettings/notab=1&service=securitysetting&subtab=org) and schedule reenabling it
+* [ ] Robert / CEO: create Google account, firstname@gitlab.com or initial(s)@gitlab.com, email instructions to private email address, comment with private email below this issue, turn off [2FA enforcement](https://admin.google.com/gitlab.com/AdminHome#ServiceSettings/notab=1&service=securitysetting&subtab=org) and schedule reenabling it
-* [ ] Jacob/CEO: inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
+* [ ] Robert / CEO: inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
 * [ ] Hiring manager: send an email to company address 'Please read https://about.gitlab.com/handbook/ and the relevant onboarding pages that are linked from there and let me know if you have any questions.'
 * [ ] New team member: read [Handbooks](https://about.gitlab.com/handbook/), and become comfortable with Git and the GitLab workflow.
 * [ ] New team member: provide signed contract (including signed proprietary information and assignment agreement (PIAA)) to People Ops.
 * [ ] New team member: provide scan of photo ID to People Ops.
 * [ ] People Ops: file signed contract, PIAA, and photo ID in Dropbox and confirm receipt by commenting in the issue.
-* [ ] Jacob/CEO: Add to [Slack](https://gitlab.slack.com/admin)
+* [ ] Robert / CEO: Add to [Slack](https://gitlab.slack.com/admin)
 * [ ] People Ops: Assign buddy and explain to buddy what that means: "What it means is that if she/he has questions she/he can come to you.
 But your main job as a buddy will be to direct her/him to the right parts of the handbook, and/or